rahulmax/rahulmax.github.io/_posts/2014-03-27-admin-task-search.markdown

 ---

 layout: post
 title:  "Building the Admin Task Search"
 date:   2014-03-27 16:35:54
 categories: experiments
 comments: true
+excerpt: <p class="postdesc">One of the major pain points we had in EHQ Admin was the navigation.
+Adding/editing a tool or a widget was a pain.
+As more and more features were built into the app, it just became harder to get to certain common tasks.</p>

 ---
 <p>One of the major pain points we had in EHQ Admin was the navigation.
 Adding/editing a tool or a widget was a pain.
 As more and more features were built into the app, it just became harder to get to certain common tasks.</p>